 One of the main reasons the food is so good is that the chefs use produce from the regions around the lake.
 Lake Garda’s own microclimate extents from the Alps in the North to the hills in the south, Mediterranean vegetation combined with alpine.
 All along the lake’s coast you will find typical Mediterranean vegetation, there are lemons trees in abundance, olives trees which produce the finest oil, grapes that make the best Italian wines, rosemary bushes and beautiful palm trees.

-This hotel with all its charm has a fascinating history, famous people such as Somerset Maugham, Russian American writer Vladimir Nabokov, nobel laureate Paul Heyse and Winston Churchill have been just some of the Grand’s distinguished guests.
+The Grand Gardone has a fascinating history, famous people such as Somerset Maugham, Russian American writer Vladimir Nabokov, nobel laureate Paul Heyse and Winston Churchill have been a few of the Grand’s distinguished guests through the years.

 The hotel was converted into a hospital during the war and Mussolini who was also a regular guest visited the wounded including his son Romano who had been hospitalised after surgery.